Society of American Armigers

 User Submitted Information & Arms As a starting point for our American Armigers, we refer you to the "Guidelines for Heraldic Practice in the United States Recommended by the American Heraldry Society" for more detailed information, as the Society of American Armigers subscribes to these guidelines.

 As expressed in our registration terms, data submitted by the user for registration as a member, and the registration of blazons or emblazonments is expected to be the correct and heraldically legal property of the user.
+The user is expected to use their legal name as a citizen of the country in which they reside (i.e., no fictional names may be used).
 Any orders, honors being displayed are also the responsibility of the armiger (see § 7.5. below) The Society of American Armigers makes no warranties, expressed or implied, and hereby disclaims and negates all other warranties, including without limitation, implied warranties or conditions, fitness for a particular purpose, or non-infringement of intellectual property or other violation of rights.
 It is the user's responsibility to assure that intellectual property rights, inheritance laws and heraldic traditions have not been violated in any way by their use of the submitted arms.
 The Society of American Armigers makes no warranty that by registering one's arms, they are protected in any legal sense.

 It will be the aim of this Society to ensure that all armorial bearings published within the Society of American Armigers Armorial are genuine, and the persons whose names are included therein will be expected to certify that the information they have furnished is true in *every* respect.
 Where an armiger uses assumed arms he will be expected to satisfy the register that prior to their assumption every effort was made to ensure that the blazon could not be mistaken for any other coat of arms already in use by another person, body or corporation.
 If, however the Society should discover, that any record may not conform to these conditions, the relevant entry may be deleted from the register until the point at issue has been resolved.